nishitjoshi-cybersecurity/Botium-Toys/README.md

 I kept the scopes and goals of Botium in mind to make decisions about the controls assessment and the compliance checklist.

-# Google Documents provided by Google Cybersecurity Certifications Program
+# Resources provided by Google Cybersecurity Certifications Program
-## Part 1
+## Part 1 of activity
 Audit Scope and goals:
 https://docs.google.com/document/d/1n9VrhPGg0oknKEu6j4YVTNXygk8gsKAQDYJ4ti_-E3E/edit?usp=sharing